 Michelle Cimino of The Cimino Law Firm has more than 20 years of family law experience.
 She has helped mothers and fathers with child support over the years and can help you as well.

 Our firm makes it easy to get started.
-We offer a free phone consultation so you can discuss your case.
+We offer a confidential phone consultation so you can discuss your case.
 You will go over your needs and concerns, and learn the strategy for moving forward.
 Then we will invite you to visit our office in Rochester or Webster, New York.
 You can meet with a family law attorney in person, provide evidence, and get started with your case.

 Child support is an emotional topic for parents.
 We understand that you are worried about your financial future and the well-being of your children.
 Our compassion will put you at ease, and our experience will give you confidence that you have an advocate who will fight for you and your child.